antonfirsov/docs/2019/01-Jan/perfcollect-cpu-sidecar-container/perfcollect-cpu-sidecar-container.md

    > ```Dockerfile
    > FROM microsoft/dotnet:2.2-sdk AS builder
    > WORKDIR /build
-   > COPY . .
    >
+   > COPY *.csproj .
+   > # Restore with `-r linux-x64` to download the runtime package containing crossgen.
+   > RUN dotnet restore -r linux-x64
+   > RUN cp `find ~/.nuget/packages -name crossgen` .
+   > # Restore without `-r` option so that the shared runtime will be used to run the app.
-   > RUN dotnet publish -c release -o /publish-output
+   > RUN dotnet restore
    >
-   > # Restore with `-r linux-x64` so that the runtime package that contains crossgen is downloaded
+   > COPY . .
-   > RUN dotnet restore -r linux-x64
+   > RUN dotnet publish -c release -o out
-   > RUN cp `find ~/.nuget/packages -name crossgen` /publish-output
    >
    > FROM microsoft/dotnet:2.2-aspnetcore-runtime as application
    >